 The Netherlands is relatively progressive in this arrangement.
 But, companies may not always be in favour.
 Computer giant IBM became this first multinational this century to encourage its workers to work from home.
 Ever since, the company has had 21 quarters of falling profits, and ordered thousands of employees to return to the office “or else leave the company.”
 They’re not alone: Yahoo, Honeywell, and Bank of America also brought their employees back to the office.

 Is working from home all it’s cracked up to be?

 It sounds like a dream, right?
 No commute time, no office clothing, and the ability to ignore annoying colleagues if they message you.
 Yep, working from home sounds great — and it will definitely make you more productive, right?

 But in reality, working from home can dramatically affect your productivity.
 In the US, the benefits of working from home have been called “the big lie.”

-Despite employees promising their bosses (and themselves) that they’ll be up early, tapping away on their computer at their kitchen table, and ignoring their dogs ball laying at their feet, that’s not always what happens.
-A recent study found that employees simply have too little self-discipline.
+Despite employees promising their bosses (and themselves) that they’ll be up early, tapping away on their computer at their kitchen table, and ignoring their dog’s ball laying at their feet, that’s not always what happens.
+A Dutch study from 2018 found that employees simply have too little self-discipline.
 They are often distracted at home by laundry or catching up on the latest episode of The Bachelor.